PHP MySQL tutorial - Interactive Website Design

 I'll show you how, step by step,to build your database and your scripts right on your PC and then Export everything to your web hosting account after you've worked out all the bugs.

-I'll introduce you to 2 tools that will make the experience successful for almost everyone that tries.
+I'll introduce you to 2 tools that will make the experience easier and successful for almost everyone that tries.

 The Lessons